arbenson/ScHoLP-Tutorial/README.md

 Notice that this generates some new files in the `prediction-output` directory.

 Now we can generate a bunch of scores of the open triangles from the first 80% of the dataset.
+This should add a bunch of score files to the `prediction-output` directory.

 ```julia
 collect_local_scores(enron)  # scores based on local structural features